 But they aren’t the only ones.
 Spend any time in a Facebook group for moms, travelers, and anyone other community who’s population is still required to show up for a 9-5, and you’ll see post after post of people asking how to get a remote job.
 Drop into the #digitalnomad or #remotework hashtag on Insta and you’ll see the cat’s already out of the bag.
 Remote work is fucking great for your career and those of us doing it know it.

 Traditional career advice just doesn’t work for remote work

 The problem with the article is that it’s bad career advice that’s stuck in that old school mindset that work, trust, and relationships can only be built in person.

 Worse, it assumes that the only thing “good” for your career is the path to leadership.
-But our careers don’t just exist to propel us into leadership, chasing up that career ladder (side note: the career ladder is dead) It’s finding a work style that fits your needs.
-It’s ensuring that the work keeps you financial stable.
-It’s finding impact, if that’s your thing, and being part of something that you enjoy.
-There’s all kinds of ways to shape a career.
-Leadership doesn’t have to be all, end all goal.
+But our careers don’t just exist to propel us into leadership, forever chasing up that career ladder (side note: the career ladder is dead).
+Instead, our careers can be about finding a work style that fits your needs.
+It can be ensuring that the work you do keeps you financially stable.
+Your career can be about finding impact, if that’s your thing, and being part of something that you enjoy.
+There are all kinds of ways to shape a career.
+Leadership doesn’t have to be the be all, end all goal.

 This is why remote work is good for your career

 Remote work isn’t for everyone.
 But it can be damn good for many.